-- 3.10 The rural area contains a number of key settlements and has seen recent developments on previously developed sites are Crudgington and Allscott.
-There are also many smaller villages and hamlets which make up the rural area to the north and west of the borough. - 3.11 The strategy for the rural area will see some housing growth in key settlements as well as some self-build / custom build housing in smaller settlements.
+4.13 The rural area contains a number of key settlements and has seen recent developments on previously developed land at Crudgington and Allscott.
+There are also many smaller villages and hamlets which make up the rural area to the north and west of the borough.

+- 4.14 The strategy for the rural area will see some housing growth in key settlements as well as the opportunity for some self-build / custom build housing in smaller settlements.
 The additional housing will help provide affordable homes for younger people who wish to stay within their community, options for elderly residents to down size as well as more accessible accommodation.
-It will also help support local services, bring new custom to local businesses and ensure that local children can access schools. - 3.12 Over the course of the plan period the Council are planning for around 1,212 new homes, of this over 827 homes have already been competed or have planning permission.
-This means the Council are planning for around 385 net new homes up to 2040.
+It will also help support local services, bring new custom to local businesses and ensure that local children can access schools. - 4.15 Over the course of the plan period the Council are planning for around 1,414 new homes for the rural area, of this over 1,313 homes have already been competed or have planning permission.
+This means the Council are planning for around 101 net new homes for the rural area up to 2040.